-Our task as actors is to bring humanity to the characters we portray and the more self development we do, the deeper the well we have to draw from.
+Our task as actors is to bring humanity to the characters we portray and the more self-development we do, the deeper the well we have to draw from.
 I know that sharing the most vulnerable sides of yourself is an extremely personal thing to do and as your acting coach I take that responsibility seriously.
-With an arsenal of tools in my acting bag I know how to make the work both fun and fulfilling.
-I will encouraging you to take new risks, while building up your confidence to trust your instincts, so you can leave everything in the audition room.
+With an arsenal of tools in my acting bag, I know how to make the work both fun and fulfilling.
+I will encourage you to take new risks while building up your confidence to trust your instincts, so you can leave everything in the audition room.

 Lisa Berry is a top-level actor and instructor, whom I’ve been very blessed to work with as a coach.
 With her guidance, I not only booked my first series lead in UPtv’s Ties That Bind but worked with her to prep each episode for shooting.
 Lisa’s approach wasn’t just about finding the right objective and actions for each scene, it also included developing a healthy mindset for dealing with the day to day pressures of being on set and carrying a large portion of the show.
 Lisa’s understanding of what it means to be an artist is not limited to film and TV, she has been my coach for theatre as well and on several occasions helped me tap into a level of work that ultimately got me the role.